🏠 Serving Indiana Statewide · Northwest Indiana · Indianapolis · Fort Wayne · South Bend

 the First Time.

-Indiana has strong Medicare Supplement protections — including a new Birthday Rule starting in 2026.
+Indiana has strong Medicare Supplement protections — including a Birthday Rule starting in 2026.
 But most people turning 65 never hear about it.
 Most only hear about Medicare Advantage.
 That’s the problem an independent advisor solves.

 Cindy Kowalski, Licensed Medicare Advisor, Indiana